HasanSaad2/HasanSaad2.github.io/_pages/about.md

 About Me
 =====
 Hi, I'm Hasan.
 I'm a PhD student in Mathematics at the University of Virginia under Ken Ono.
 My interests lie in number theory, modular and harmonic Maass forms, and arithmetic statistics.
+Moreover, in addition to my research, I have experience in Machine Learning and Data Science.
+More precisely, through the Data Science Boot Camp at the Erdős Institute, I developed a convolutional neural network model to detect AI-generated images.

 Email
 ----